Accelerating Robotic Reinforcement Learning with Agent Guidance: Experiments

 \subsection{Intervention Frequency}

-We tracked the number of VLM triggers during training (Figure \ref{fig:combined_mem_trigger}, Right).
+We tracked the number of VLM triggers during training (Figure \ref{fig:overall_perf_and_float}d).
 In the USB Insertion (Red) task, the intervention rate peaks early.
 It drops to 0 by Rollout 45.
 The policy $\pi_{\text{RL}}$ quickly masters the insertion.
 In the Chinese Knot (Blue) task, guidance starts at the maximum (10 triggers).
 It decreases slowly due to complex rope dynamics.
 Interventions reach near zero around Rollout 100.
-This decline shows that $\pi_{\text{RL}}$ progressively aligns with the success distribution, keeping deviation scores below the FLOAT threshold.
-The policy has internalized the guidance and achieved independent mastery.
+In the towel folding task (purple), the policy is prone to collapse due to the high-dimensional state space, causing the intervention rate to oscillate significantly.
+Despite these fluctuations, the overall trend remains downward, indicating that $\pi_{\text{RL}}$ progressively internalizes the agent's guidance and learns to handle the complex dynamics autonomously.